seepls/seepls.github.io/_posts/2024-09-21-Backtesting-CCRSimulation.markdown

 ---
 **Counterparty Credit Risk** (CCR) refers to the risk that a counterparty in a financial transaction will default before the final settlement of the transaction's cash flows.
 Given its significance, banks aim to hedge and continuously estimate CCR.
 Institutions have developed **internal models** to estimate future risk exposure, which includes simulating underlying risk factors that impact the valuation of trades over time.
 Therefore, it is crucial to have a **backtesting framework** in place for both simulation and pricing models to evaluate their performance and ensure they can be relied upon for accurate exposure computation.

-Following flow chart displays the flow for backtesting of exposure and risk factor and simulated data.
+Following flow chart displays the flow for backtesting of exposure and risk factor simulated data.

 <img src="https://raw.githubusercontent.com/seepls/seepls.github.io/main/img/Backtesting%20general%20framework.jpg" alt="Backtesting data flow" style="max-width:100%; height:auto;">